The Safe and Sound Protocol (SSP)

 How can SSP help children?

 SSP can help individuals in three key areas of development:

 SSP is a portal to the Social Engagement System, and can have powerful effects on how an individual interacts with the world.
 For example, better eye contact and facial expressivity, improved understanding of speech, better emotional control, more reciprocal interactions, and increased emotional expressivity, among others.

 By improving the ability to assess safety in social situations, SSP helps individuals to activate a parasympathetic state by minimizing mental and emotional stress.
 Improving this state promotes behavioural regulation.

 Sensitivity to sound is a prevalent symptom in a number of disorders.
 Individuals who experience sound sensitivity may respond negatively to unexpected or loud noises, become distracted or disturbed when there is a lot of or continuous background noise, and/or find it difficult to extract the frequencies of human speech from background noise.
 With SSP, we have seen significant improvements on the SCAN-3 (a measure of auditory processing), specifically on the Filtered Words and Competing Words subtests.
 These respectively assess the ability to decipher human speech from background sounds and to hear equally from both ears.

 Where is it delivered?

 The course duration is five days, spending up to an hour for each session.
 This course is completed in a one-to-one therapy setting, either in your home or in our centre in Greater London.
 We can suggest local accommodation for those travelling to do this course.
-Alternatively, the system can sent by courier to any location in the UK with daily consultations with the parents.
+Alternatively, the system can sent by courier to any location in the UK with daily consultation as part of the therapy.